BabakShah/developerportal/pages/platforms/v3_3/cpp/linux.md

 ---
 {% include linkrefs.html %}

-SDK Developer Guide Release 3.2
+SDK Developer Guide Release 3.3

 ## Using the SDK

 The purpose of the SDK is to detect facial expressions and their underlying emotions, appearance and emojis from facial images.
 The SDK is distributed as a tarball.
-Its included assemblies enable integration with C++ applications and the data folder required by API in runtime:
+Its included assemblies enable integration with C++ applications and the data folder required by the API in runtime:

 * **affdex-native:** C++ Namespace headers and library files.
-* **data:** The classifier data files required by both affdex-native and Affdex libraries runtime.
+* **data:** The classifier data files required by the affdex-native library in runtime.

 Watch the video tutorial below to help you get started on how to use the SDK:
 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/8tSx3xlWNnc" frameborder="0" allowfullscreen></iframe>